dowdm/java-midi-sequencer/README.md

-# **MIDI-Sequencer**
+# **MIDI-Sequencer**(not functioning)

 #### By Matt Dowdney

-### This is a MIDI sequencer for sequencing external MIDI equipment from a browser.
-It will rely on Java's own MIDI and sound libraries and create only new classes when necessary.
+### This is a MIDI sequencer for sequencing external MIDI equipment (synthesizers)from a browser.
+It will rely on Java's own MIDI libraries.

+## TO DO: get app working. after much research, it seems that the following should work:
+####
+1. Create a MidiSystem Sequencer for Track playback and tempo reception with Midisystem.getSequencer();
+2. Set the sequencer to loop infinitely with  myseq.setLoopCount(Sequencer.LOOP_CONTINUOUSLY);
+3. Have the handlebars tempo variable update the Sequencer tempo with setTempoInBPM(int) method.
+4. Create a Track object Sequence.createTrack();
+5. Update the track object with track.add(MidiEvent).
+The MidiEvent objects will be a composite "note on" event from the note sliders(note, velocity, channel ).
+A corresponding "note-off" event will be generated "x" ms later as determined by the value gate slider.
+6. Calculating the original Midi-Event timestamps???- I need to figure this out.
+The math probably isn't very difficult, if using a lower resolution PPQ value.
+&.
+UI needs responsive feedback for variable values.
+I'm not sure if this is possible within spark alone.
+May require jquery, but trying to avoid js to keep MIDI timing as reliable as possible.

 ## Specifications